Gary Sanchez owns David Price, making mark on revived rivalry

 Girardi told the media and Sanchez, in a private conversation, that it wasn’t a demotion.
 In reality, it was, but only a slight one.
 Sanchez, though, seemed unaffected.
 He is hitting .256 with eight homers, 21 RBIs and an .814 OPS in 32 games.
 Those are very respectable numbers for a catcher.

 However, Sanchez was Judge last year.
-Not as big literally or figuratively as the right fielder Sanchez whom calls “The Animal,” but still the talk of baseball, hitting home runs at a record pace, exciting the fan base.
+Not as big literally or figuratively as the right fielder whom Sanchez calls “The Animal,” but still the talk of baseball, hitting home runs at a record pace, exciting the fan base.
 There was no Sanchez Spot designated at Yankee Stadium, like there is with the Judge’s Chambers, but Sanchez received his fair share of publicity.

 This year, Sanchez has received his fair share of blame.
 Some who follow the Yankees have blamed him for Masahiro Tanaka’s woes and have hinted that the Yankees might be better with Austin Romine behind the plate more often.